 Wheels, castors and handles are useful, as dehumidifiers can be heavy.
 Cord storage is handy when moving the unit or packing it away.

-Useful if the dehumidifier will be run for long periods in the same location, and some come with an adaptor hose to pour the collected water straight down a drain.
+This is useful if the dehumidifier will be run for long periods in the same location, and some come with an adaptor hose to pour the collected water straight down a drain.
 For other models you'll need to supply your own hose.

 Controls and labels

-Should be easy to see, understand and use.
+These should be easy to see, understand and use.

-As with any appliance, there's also the quality of the noise to consider; a quiet, high-pitched whine may be more irritating than a louder but low-pitched noise.
+As with any appliance, there's also the quality of the noise to consider – a quiet, high-pitched whine may be more irritating than a louder but low-pitched noise.
 If you can, get the retailer to turn the unit on so you can hear the noise before you buy.

-Note that the decibel is a logarithmic unit; an increase of 3dB is approximately equivalent to a doubling in loudness.
-In other words, if model A is measured at 50dB, then model B at 53dB is approximately twice as loud as A, and model C at 56dB is approximately four times louder than A.
+Note that the decibel is a logarithmic unit: an increase of 10dB is approximately equivalent to a doubling in loudness.
+In other words, if model A is measured at 50dB, and model B at 60dB, then model B is approximately twice as loud as model A, and model C at 70dB is approximately four times louder than model A.